 We did, so we asked for traders to share photos of their setups.
-From multiple monitors to creative home trading desk furniture, we saw it all.
+From multiple monitors to creative home trading computer furniture, we saw it all.

-Here are a few tips for maximizing your own trading desk environment, whether you are a day trader, swing trader or self-directed active investor:
+Here are a few tips for maximizing your own home trading computer environment, whether you are a day trader, swing trader or self-directed active investor:

-You may get some great ideas for setting up your ideal trading desk by checking out photos of some of the impressive trading workspaces we received.
-Here are trading desk setups from traders and investors around the world:
+You may get some great ideas for setting up your ideal trading desk by checking out some of the impressive traders’ workstation photos we received.
+Here are home trading computer setups from traders and investors around the world:

 My humble desk.